 Application for Graduation

-Application for graduation is required for any student seeking an undergraduate degree and must be submitted to the graduation evaluator, Records and Registration Office, Sutton Hall 201, by the published deadlines.
+An application for graduation is required for any student seeking an undergraduate degree and must be submitted online through the Graduation Application page by the published deadlines.

-Graduation application deadlines are available in Records and Registration.
-Timely submission provides an opportunity to review degree requirements and to plan or change course enrollment to ensure completion of all requirements.
+- Timely submission provides an opportunity to review degree requirements, for department chairs to approve student plans, and to plan or change course enrollment to ensure completion of all requirements.

-Students who do not complete all degree requirements in the quarter of intended graduation must reapply for a subsequent quarter with the graduation evaluator.
+- Students who do not complete all degree requirements in the term of intended graduation must contact EWUGraduation@ewu.edu to request a change of term.
 A reapplication fee may be assessed.

-The graduation application fee and the reapplication fee change annually.
-For current fees, please see Records and Registration.
+- The graduation application fee and the reapplication fee change annually.
+For current fees, please contact Records and Registration.